Polpoliti/vehicle-classification-cnn/README.md

 - A GPU is highly recommended for training (e.g., Colab Pro, or local CUDA setup)
 - You can tweak hyperparameters directly in the notebook (batch size, LR, MixUp, etc.)
 - At the end, you’ll see visual Grad-CAM outputs to better understand model decisions

 ---

+## 🧪 Experimentation and Challenges

+Throughout this project, I experimented with multiple training strategies and faced several real-world challenges:

+- **Simple CNN architectures** without residuals failed to converge well on 196 classes.
+Accuracy plateaued early, even with heavy data augmentation.
+- Adding **residual connections** significantly improved learning stability and enabled deeper architectures to train effectively.
+- I compared **oversampling**, **weighted loss**, and **WeightedRandomSampler** — the sampler approach combined with **label smoothing** produced the most consistent results.
+- Without **MixUp**, the model tended to overfit after ~20 epochs.
+Integrating MixUp with probability 0.5 helped improve generalization.
+- Initially, I used a constant learning rate, but switching to **OneCycleLR** with cosine annealing led to smoother convergence and better final performance.
+- I observed overfitting around epoch 60–65, which is why I integrated **EarlyStopping** to capture the best checkpoint before performance dropped.

+These iterations taught me how small architectural tweaks and the right combination of training techniques can lead to substantial improvements in a deep learning workflow — especially when working without transfer learning.

+---